 Not your typical beauty showcase, the goal of this year's Lush Summit was to motivate, engage, and incite environmental action.

 ‘Beauty is only skin deep,’ they say, but sometimes, when you look closer, you discover unexpectedly that real beauty shines all the way through.
-This is my impression of Lush, the major cosmetics and skin care products company that you will find in many major cities around the world.
-Before arriving at the Lush Summit in London, England, last week, I knew very little about this company, but came away from the two-day event convinced that Lush is a true leader in its field.
+This piece is my impression of Lush, the major cosmetics and skincare products company that you will find in many major cities around the world.
+Before arriving at the Lush Summit in London, England, last week, I knew very little about Lush.
+I came away from the two-day event convinced that Lush is a true leader in its field.

 Lush is a highly political company.

-Still privately owned and managed by its original founders, Lush throws its weight behind campaigns that fall into three categories – animal welfare, human rights, and environmental conservation – and does not shy away from taking strong stances on these issues.
-It sells a body lotion called the Charity Pot, whose ten-year anniversary set the theme for this year’s summit; ingredients are all fair-trade and 100 percent of proceeds are divided among small grassroots organizations that Lush chooses to support each year.
+Still privately owned and managed by its founders, Lush throws its weight behind campaigns that fall into three categories – animal welfare, human rights, and environmental conservation – and does not shy away from taking strong stances on these issues.
+It sells a body lotion called the Charity Pot, whose tenth anniversary set the theme for this year’s summit.
+Ingredients are all fair-trade, and 100 percent of proceeds are divided among small grassroots organizations that Lush chooses to support each year.

 All of these rooms were powerful and moving in their own way, but I was particularly affected by the space for animal rights, a central theme for the company.
 Lush replicated a distressing window display that it once had in the Toronto store, where an actor dressed as a bloody animal spent 24 hours with its leg in a trap – the usual length of time it takes for a trapper to come around his or her trap line.

 Lush has also just launched its first-ever Spring Prize – a £200,000 fund that is divided into 11 awards across four prize categories, to individuals and groups, at all stages of development, working toward environmental and social regeneration.
 (Nominations are open until February 28, 2017.)